digijustin/salty-depths-8395/Readme.md

 Facebook/Heroku sample app -- PHP
 =================================

+I really want to see if anything works here.

 This is a sample app showing use of the Facebook Graph API, written in PHP, designed for deployment to [Heroku](http://www.heroku.com/).

 Run locally